 In order to get more accurate and reliable percentages of per-class disk utilization, WLM uses the data provided by the disk drivers (which are displayed with the AIX iostat command) giving, for each disk device, the percentage of the time the device has been busy during the last second.
-WLM knows how many blocks in total have been read/written on a device during the last seconds by all the classes accessing the device, how many blocks have been read/written by each class, and what was the percentage of utilization of the device and can easily calculate what percentage of the disk throughput was consumed by each class.
-For instance, if the total number of blocks read or written during the last second was 1000 and the device had been 70 percent busy, it means that a class reading/writing 100 blocks used seven percent of the disk bandwidth.
-Similarly, to the CPU time (another renewable resource), the values used by WLM for its disk I/O regulation are also a decayed average over a few seconds of these per-second percentages.
+WLM knows how many blocks in total have been read/written on a device during the last seconds by all the classes accessing the device, how many blocks have been read/written by each class, and what the percentage of utilization of the device was.
+This allows WLM to easily calculate what percentage of the disk throughput was consumed by each class.
+For instance, if the total number of blocks read or written during the last second was 1000 and the device had been 70 percent busy, it means that a class reading/writing 100 blocks used seven percent of the disk bandwidth.Like CPU time (another renewable resource), the values used by WLM for its disk I/O regulation are also a decayed average of per-second percentages.

-For the disk I/O resource, the shares and limits apply to each disk device accessed by the class individually, and the regulation is done independently for each device.
+For the disk I/O resource, the shares and limits apply to each disk device accessed by the class individually, and regulation is done independently for each device.

-2.6.2 Class resource shares
+2.7.2 Class resource shares